 None of the current planning variable states should be used to compare planning entity difficulty.
 During Construction Heuristics, those variables are likely to be null anyway.
-For example, a Queen's row variable should not be used.
+For example, a Queen's

 4.3.4.
 Planning variable (genuine)

 4.3.4.1.
 Planning variable annotation